-Each week, I feature one recipe in Ami Magazine’s Whisk, but once in awhile, a new recipe comes along that really becomes part of my life, appearing on my table over and over again.
-When the recipe becomes one that I reach for, even when there’s so many other things on the table, it’s when I know that I need to share it with you guys here too.
+Each week, I feature one recipe in Ami Magazine’s Whisk, but once in a while, a new recipe comes along that really becomes part of my life, appearing on my table over and over again.
+When the recipe becomes one that I reach for, even when there are so many other things on the table, it’s when I know that I need to share it with you guys here too.

 This is one of those recipes.
 When I have company, it’s salads like this one that make the table look so beautiful and gets everyone in a happy mood.
 You can serve it in a low profile bowl and feel like an artist as you’re adding the ingredients.